Dovermore/dovermore.github.io/14-Apr-2018/DijkstraAlgorithm.md

 ## Time complexity analysis
 > The following figs are referenced from Prof Justin.Z's lecture notes for COMP20007

-To compute the complexity after understanding the mechanics of algorithm is very simple.
+To compute the complexity after understanding the mechanism of algorithm is very simple.
 There are in total #V vertices and #E edges.
-We only check each edge one, add each vertices to the heap once during the search.
+We only check each edge once, add each vertices to the heap once during the search.
 And this graph summarizes the operations and time we needed to process the graph.
 ![Fig4](./DijkstraSteps.png)